Mpox (monkeypox): For health professionals

 Humans and non-human primates are thought to be incidental hosts.

-A person with mpox is considered to be infectious from the onset of symptoms until all their lesions have crusted over, the scabs have fallen off and a new layer of skin has formed underneath.
+People are contagious from the onset of first symptoms until the scabs have fallen off on their own and the skin is healed.
 This also includes the healing of all mucosal surfaces (mouth, throat, eyes, vagina and anorectal area).
+People may also be contagious up to 4 days before symptoms begin, but it is not currently known how often transmission happens before symptoms begin.

 Infection is thought to occur when the virus enters the body through skin, the respiratory tract, or mucous membranes.